Sovereign Cloud Germany: Digital Sovereignty for the Public Sector

 The 5-Phase Approach to Cloud Migration

-Every successful migration begins with an inventory.
+Phase 1: Assessment and Analysis — Every successful migration begins with an inventory.
 What workloads exist?
 What are the dependencies?
-Cloud migration consulting provides clarity.
+What protection needs does each carry?

-This is where the actual roadmap is developed.
+Phase 2: Strategy and Architecture — This is where the actual roadmap is developed.
 Azure Landing Zone or GCP Landing Zone?
 Often, the answer is both.
-Multi-cloud migration enables freedom of choice.
+Multi-cloud enables freedom of choice.

-BSI C5 cloud requirements are defined.
+Phase 3: Compliance and Security — BSI C5 requirements are defined.
 A BSI-compliant cloud security concept is created.
 ISO 27001 based on IT-Grundschutz forms the basis.

-Cloud managed services for authorities take over routine operations.
-Azure managed services ensure availability.
+Phase 5: Operations and Optimisation — Managed services take over routine operations and ensure availability.
 Continuous improvement becomes the standard.

 Quick Checklist: Cloud Migration Roadmap